sujalxverma/CaliforniaHousing/README.md

 # California Housing : Price Rate

-This project is the practice project of my MAchine Learning lessons and it helps to predict the median value of the house baased on certain attributes.
+This project is the practice project of my Machine Learning lessons and it helps to predict the median value of the households baased on certain attributes.

-use of
+created with the help of
 # Sklearn and Pandas